FlorianLatapie/PNS-SI4-S8_Programmation_Fonctionnelle_et_Parallele/Para/Para - TP et TD/TDs sur papier/TD1/TD1.md

       max = t[i]
 ```

-1. Explain why the proposed CRCW PRAM algorithm that is using n^2 processors can indeed compare all needed values
-   together in just one single phase.
+1. Explain why the proposed `CRCW PRAM` algorithm that is using $n^2$ processors can indeed compare all needed values together in just one single phase.
 Remember that to find the maximum of a set of n values, each of them must at some
    point be compared to all the others.
-   Why in the sequential algorithm that you can easily write down, the time complexity ends up being in O(n) (and not O(
+   Why in the sequential algorithm that you can easily write down, the time complexity ends up being in O(n) (and not O(n^2)).
-   n^2)).

 2. Explain why the proposed CRCW PRAM algorithm has to allow CR ?